Swing Trading Strategies – What Are They?

 One of the most popular and reliable of these is the head and shoulders, which indicates a bullish or bearish reversal.

-By definition, this kind of pattern develops over a number of days, and the joy of swing trading strategies is that they give us plenty of time to watch this happen on the daily chart.
+By definition, this kind of pattern develops over a number of days, and the joy of swing trading is that they give us plenty of time to watch this happen on the daily chart.

 Initially, we will look for a strong bull move to a first swing high, followed by a horizontal or downward diagonal consolidation to form the left shoulder.